 Q. Who can start a chapter of Actively Moving Forward® (AMF)?

-Actively Moving Forward® is always looking for young adults, ages 18-25, interested in helping to support, connect with, and empower other grieving young adults in their community.
+Actively Moving Forward® is always looking for young adults interested in helping to support, connect with, and empower other grieving young adults in their community.
 If you have ever felt alone in your grief and are looking to meet peers who are also going through their grief journeys, AMF is the place for you!
 If you are a driven individual interested in making a difference in the lives of your peers and those in the community, AMF is for you!
-For more information on how to start your chapter of AMF, contact Kiri Thompson today!
+For more information on how to start your chapter of AMF, contact us at AMF National today!

 Q. How do I start a chapter of AMF on my campus?

-It all starts out with a one-on-one call with Kiri Thompson, AMF’s Director of Programming.
+It all starts with an inquiry.
 We will chat about the steps you will need to take to become an official student organization on your campus, as well as the steps to become official with us here at Actively Moving Forward.
 The great thing is that we will be here every step of the way to help you with anything you may need.
-Contact Kiri Thompson to get things started on your campus.
+Contact us at AMF National to get things started on your campus.

 Q. Who can attend an AMF group?

 We know there are many things that an individual may grieve during their life, and there is no loss that is lesser or greater than another, but AMF specifically focuses on supporting, connecting and empowering young adults grieving the terminal illness or death of someone in their lives.

 Q. How can I find out if there is a chapter on my campus?

 We would be happy to help you find out if there is a chapter of AMF on your campus!
-Please feel free to reach out to Kiri Thompson to get connected!
+Contact us at AMF National to get connected!